Introduction to Integral Calculus

 Riemann sums and the definite integral

-The definite integral is given by the limit of the Riemann sum, and represents the area under a curve:
+The definite integral is given by the limit of the Riemann sum, and represents the area under a curve, where is the area and is the equation of the curve:

+Evaluating the definite integral is called integration.
 The definite integral can be evaluated in simple cases from just geometry, especially when the curve forms a semicircle, triangle, rectangle, or trapezoid with the x-axis.
+However, in most cases, integration is not an easy task - some definite integrals are almost impossible to solve!

 Applications of integration